-* 1975, Vietnam
+* 1975, Bà Ria, Vietnam.

-His most important exhibitions includes: Danh Vo: Banish the faceless / Reward your grace, Palacio de Cristal, Madrid, Spain (2015); Ydob eht ni mraw si ti, Museum Ludwig, Cologne, Germany (2015); Danh Vo: We The People (Detail), Faurschou Foundation, Beijing, China (2014); We The People, Public Art Fund, New York, United States (2014); I M U U R 2, Guggenheim Museum, New York, United States (2013); Chung ga opla, Villa Medici, Rome, Italy (2013); Fabulous Muscles, Museion, Bolzano, Italy (2013); We The People (detail), The Art Institute of Chicago, Chicago, United States (2012); Vō, Danh, Kunsthaus Bregenz, Bregenz, Austria (2012); JULY, IV, MDCCLXXVI, Kunsthalle Fridericianum, Kassel, Germany (2011); Hip Hip Hurra, National Museum for Art, Copenhagen, Denmark (2010); Les fleurs d'intérieur, Kadist Foundation, Paris, France (2009); Package Tour, Stedelijk Museum, Amsterdam, The Netherlands (2008).
+His most important exhibitions include: Danh Vo: Take My Breath Away, Guggenheim Museum, New York, (2018); We the People, Aspen Art Museum, United States (2016-17); Ng Teng Fong Roof Garden Commission series: Danh Vō, National Gallery Singapore (2016-17); Banish the Faceless / Reward your Grace, Palacio de Cristal del Retiro, Madrid (2015); Ydob eht ni mraw si ti, Museum Ludwig, Cologne, Germany (2015); Danh Vō: We The People (detail), Faurschou Foundation Beijing, China (2014); We The People, commissioned by Public Art Fund for the Brooklyn Bridge Park, New York (2014); I M U U R 2 (Hugo Boss Prize), Guggenheim Museum, New York (2013); Chung ga opla, Villa Medici, Rome (2013); Fabulous Muscles, Museion – museo d’arte moderna e contemporanea di Bolzano, Italy (2013); We The People (detail) 2010-2013, Art Institute of Chicago, United States (2012); Vō Danh, Kunsthaus Bregenz, Austria (2012); JULY, IV, MDCCLXXVI, Kunsthalle Fridericianum, Kassel, Germany (2011); Hip Hip Hurra, SMK- National Gallery of Denmark, Copenhagen (2010); Les fleurs d'intérieur, KADIST, Paris (2009); Package Tour, Stedelijk Museum Amsterdam, The Netherlands (2008).

-Moreover, his work has been included in group exhibitions at institutions such as: Walker Art Center, Minneapolis, United States (2017); Frank F. Yang Art and Education Foundation | YOU Space, Shenzhen, China (2017); Art Gallery of South Australia, Adelaide (2017); Deutsches Hygiene-Museum, Dresden, Germany (2017); Centre Pompidou, Paris (2016); Portikus, Frankfurt, Germany (2016); The Menil Collection, Houston, United States (2015); The Barbican, London, United Kingdom (2015); Kunstmuseum Gegenwartskunst Basel, Switzerland (2013); the New Museum, New York, United States (2012); Kunsthaus Bregenz, Bregenz, Austria (2011); GAM Galleria Civica dʼArte Moderna e Contemporanea, Turin, Italy (2011); Kunsthalle Basel, Basel, Switzerland (2010); Center for Contemporary Art, Rotterdam, The Netherlands (2009); Hamburger Bahnhof, Museum für Gegenwart, Berlin, Germany (2009); Kunstverein München, Munich, Germany (2008); Stedelijk Museum, Amsterdam, The Netherlands (2008); CCA Wattis Institute for Contemporary Arts, San Francisco, United States (2007) among others.
+His work has also been included in group exhibitions at institutions such as: Walker Art Center, Minneapolis, United States (2017); Frank F. Yang Art and Education Foundation | YOU Space, Shenzhen, China (2017); Art Gallery of South Australia, Adelaide (2017); Deutsches Hygiene-Museum, Dresden, Germany (2017); Centre Pompidou, Paris (2016); Portikus, Frankfurt, Germany (2016); The Menil Collection, Houston, United States (2015); Barbican Centre, London (2015); Kunstmuseum Basel | Gegenwart, Switzerland (2013); New Museum, New York, (2012); Kunsthaus Bregenz, Austria (2011); Galleria d'Arte Moderna e Contemporanea di Torino, Turin, Italy (2011); Kunsthalle Basel, Switzerland (2010); Witte de With Center for Contemporary Art, Rotterdam, The Netherlands (2009); Hamburger Bahnhof – Museum für Gegenwart, Berlin (2009); Kunstverein München, Munich, Germany (2008); Stedelijk Museum Amsterdam, The Netherlands (2008); CCA Wattis Institute for Contemporary Arts, San Francisco (2007), among others.